MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 memorized    23     12    2    15    21    29     85
 ```

 The dynamic keyboard is faster than the regular keyboard in 99% of cases.
 The more sophisticated dynamic keyboard -- which is named `memorized` above -- is faster than the dynamic one in 70% of cases.
 I actually expected the more granular probability model to be consistently better, but it wasn't.
-And yet, my gut feeling is that there is still some room for improvement.
+And yet, my gut feeling is that there is still room for improvement.
 After all, the goal here is not to build a probability model that generalizes, but one that memorizes the list of titles.

 However, one thing to take into account is the probability model's memory usage.
 The first version I implemented is simple, and yet is elegant in that it only requires building a list of next characters for every character.
 The second model requires one entry for each character and each position.
 Any more sophisticated model would take up more space, which may be burdensome.